Design Handoff: What it Looks Like with UXPin Merge

 One of the major differences between popular design tools is their approach to the final product of the designer’s work – the prototype of the product.
 Some of them render prototypes to vector graphics, while others to code.
 Let’s explore it.

 With UXPin Merge, designers can build fully-functioning interactive prototypes with the exact components used in the final product.
 It syncs fully coded components from a GitHub repository or Storybook to UXPin’s editor.
 See how UXPin Merge can make you release coherent products.
 Request access to Merge.

 Here is a prototype that is going to be handed off from the designers to the developers.
 Let’s say that it is created in a vector-based design tool.
 It means that all the components are vector based while the interactions only mimic code.

-When getting a prototype built in a vector-based design tool, the interactions might not even exist in the code, so the developer has to create them, or else, call for more designer-developer meetings to understand exactly what is needed and manage the designer’s expectations.
+When getting a prototype built in a vector-based design tool, the interactions might not even exist in the code, so the developer has to create them, or else, call for more designer-developer meetings to understand exactly what is needed and manage expectations.

 This is a system where designers and developers are creating the source of truth for a design system.
 They are the ones creating the documentation of the reusable master components, and how interactions should work.

 This approach works but it might be a bit frustrating, time consuming and tedious.
 Not everyone will notice that it’s broken or feel an urge to fix it.
 They don’t have to do that.
 But, is this the best way to run things?

 If you look at it from the perspective of what more can we do to make this better for both designers and developers, I think there is a lot we can discuss.
 This approach has issues based on where the source of truth is coming from, which is the vector-based documentation and what is handed off to the developers.

 What Does Design Handoff Look Like with UXPin Merge?